googleinterns/vm-network-migration/README.md

 **This is not an officially supported Google product.**
 ## Description
 This tool is used to migrate Google Compute Engine (GCE) resources from a legacy network to a VPC subnet with downtime.
-The project uses Google APIs Python client library to manage the GCE resources.
+It uses Google APIs Python client library to manage the GCE resources.
 ## Use cases
 ### Supported GCE resources: